Claws Out: How to Address Your Cat’s Biting Habits

 Giving Cat a Treat

-Learning more about cat behavior is key for understanding their needs better and developing a successful plan of action for reducing unwanted behaviors such as biting.
+Learning more about cat behavior is key to understanding their needs better and developing a successful plan of action for reducing unwanted behaviors such as biting.

 Learning About Cat Behavior